All Episodes

 And I hope she gets elected.

-So anyway, so they what happened today is the Senate Judiciary Committee, they did vote to advance Brett Kavanaugh's Supreme Court nomination to the full Senate, but not after a lot of theatrics and drama by Jeff Snowflake.
+So anyway, so what happened today is the Senate Judiciary Committee, they did vote to advance Brett Kavanaugh's Supreme Court nomination to the full Senate, but not after a lot of theatrics and drama by Jeff Snowflake.

-And then apparently that he then now joined by Lisa Murkowski, and he now joined, she now joined by Joe Manchin, and you know, now it goes on.
+And then apparently he then now joined by Lisa Murkowski and he now joined, she now joined by Joe Manchin.

-They want to one week of delay.
+They want one week of delay.

-We don't want, we're going to advance it to the Senate, the full Senate, but we want to see what happens.
+We're going to advance it to the Senate, the full Senate, but we want to see what happens.

 So I guess at this point, unless other people come out, then it's going to be another week.